zopefoundation/zc.zk/src/zc/zk/README.txt

 0.3.0 (2011-12-??)
 ------------------

+- Added a testing module that provides ZooKeeper emulation for testing complex interactions with zc.zk without needing a running ZooKeeper server.

 - `zc.zk.Children`_ objects now have a __len__, which is mainly useful for testing whether they are empty.